effector/next/README.md

  )
 }
 ```
-This will both automatically render this subtree with effector's state and also will automatically "hydrate" client scope with new values.
+This will automatically render this subtree with effector's state and also will automatically "hydrate" client scope with new values.

 You're all set.
 Just use effector's units anywhere in components code via `useUnit` from `effector-react`.